strongloop/modern-syslog/README.md

 - `LOG_PERROR`: Log to stderr as well as syslog.
 - `LOG_PID`: Log process' PID with each message.

+These are unlikely to be useful, but are provided for completeness:

+- `LOG_NDELAY`: Open  the  connection  immediately (normally, the connection is opened when the first message is logged).
+- `LOG_ODELAY`: The converse of `LOG_NDELAY`; opening of the connection is delayed until the first message is logged (this is the default and need not be specified).
+- `LOG_NOWAIT`: Archaic option that doesn't do anything on contemporary systems, but is provided for backwards compatibility.

 ### syslog.facility

 - `LOG_AUTH`